 If you know of a junk vehicle problem, garbage issues, or have other outside storage concerns, contact the Emergency Communications Center (ECC) at 651-257-4100.

-Deputy Dan Ackerman, who also manages the Chisago County Sheriff's Office Drug Take Back Program, is assigned to the Solid Waste Enforcement Division and can be reached at 651-213-6368 or by email.
+Deputy Shane Carroll, who also manages the Chisago County Sheriff's Office Drug Take Back Program, is assigned to the Solid Waste Enforcement Division and can be reached at 651-213-6347 or by emailing Shane Carroll.